CS 70

 • LHS Cow speaking

-Sure… Anyhow, if everyone else can't see our Nodes, it doesn't matter that a Node's data is public—it's only “public” for us, which is still pretty private.
+Sure… Anyhow, if no-one else can see our Nodes, it doesn't matter that a Node's data is public—it's really only “public” for us, which is still pretty private.

 • Dog speaking

-I see, so it's a bit like my sister.
-She'll tell embarrasing stories about me to anyone who asks, but she lives in a secluded mansion, so you'll never meet her, so my secrets are safe!
+I see.
+So it's a bit like my sister: She'll tell embarrassing stories about me to anyone who asks, but she lives in a secluded mansion, so you'll never meet her, therefore my secrets are safe!

 • LHS Cow speaking

-Sure… The point is that we can use a struct to gather data together, and it's okay if the data is public because no one other than our IntTree class can ever see it.
+Um, okay… The point is that we can use a struct here to gather data together, and it's okay if the data is public because no one other than our IntTree class can ever see it.

 (When logged in, completion status appears here.)